-Second, we demonstrated that altered genotype sorting over the long term (~180 generations = 288 d in Fig. 2) can significantly alter community composition, properties and mean trait values (Listmann et al. 2020; Hattich et al. in preparation).
-In more detail we showed that up to approximately 100 generations $CO_2$ significantly affected species compositional shifts as expected, i.e. the diatom significantly gained and the coccolithophore suffered in response $CO_2$ .
-We found that contrary to species sorting, genotype sorting turned out not being driven by $CO_2$ but likely by the experimental conditions, leading to genotype exclusion in the same manner in both $CO_2$ treatments and thus to the same genotype dominating all treatments after

-100 generations of selection.
+Second, we demonstrated that altered genotype sorting over the long term (~180 generations = 288 d in Fig. 2) can significantly alter community composition, properties and mean trait values (Listmann et al. 2020; Hattich et al. 2023).
+In more detail we showed that up to approximately 100 generations CO2 significantly affected species compositional shifts as expected, i.e. the diatom significantly gained and the coccolithophore suffered in response CO2.
+We found that contrary to species sorting, genotype sorting turned out not being driven by CO_2 but likely by the experimental conditions, leading to genotype exclusion in the same manner in both CO2 treatments and thus to the same genotype dominating all treatments after 100 generations of selection.
 Once one E. huxleyi genotype monodominated in all treatments the community dynamics abruptly changed.
-The composition flipped from the previously dominating diatom to dominance of E.huxleyi (Listmann et al. 2020) (Fig. 2 upper row).
-At the same time total abundance increased by 10fold and mean cell size declined to 20% compared to the onset of the experiment (Hattich et al. in preparation) (Fig. 2 lower row).
+The composition flipped from the previously dominating diatom to dominance of E.huxleyi (Listmann et al. 2020) (Fig. 2).
+At the same time total abundance increased by 10fold and mean cell size declined to 20% compared to the onset of the experiment (Hattich et al. 2023) (Fig. 1A and B).
 The experimental environment was characterized by similar recurrently pulsed nutrient conditions which led us to investigate the variability of nutrient upake-related traits in our model system in the second phase of the priority programme (see below).

-Figure 2: Upper row: Species and genotype sorting in response to two different $CO_2$ treatments over 288 days of selection (after Listmann et al. 2020).
-Lower row: Total community change in abundance and mean size in response to $CO_2$ (after Hattich et al. in preparation).
+Figure 2: Species and genotype sorting in response to two different CO_2 treatments over 288 days of selection (after Listmann et al. 2020).
+Lower row: Total community change in abundance and mean size in response to CO_2 (after Hattich et al. 2023).

 Third, in a community context we demonstrated not only the occurrence of rapid evolution in the form of genotype sorting but also evolutionary adaptation (Listmann et al. 2020), although less pronounced as initially hypothesized.
 Reciprocal assay experiments demonstrated weak and complex adaptation effects only in the diatom, never the coccolithophore species.
-In C. affinis, we found different responses to $CO_2$ depending on the presence and absence of the other species (i.e. with and without competition) that even resulted in a weak adaptive effect to increased $CO_2$ in the second assay after 288 days, evident as a significant interaction of selection and assay treatment.
-This response was mainly driven by low growth rates of C. affinis selected in mix-cultures to both high $CO_2$ , as well as low growth rates of C. affinis selected under ambient $CO_2$ in mono-cultures.
+In C. affinis, we found different responses to CO_2 depending on the presence and absence of the other species (i.e. with and without competition) that even resulted in a weak adaptive effect to increased CO_2 in the second assay after 288 days, evident as a significant interaction of selection and assay treatment.
+This response was mainly driven by low growth rates of C.

+affinis selected in mix-cultures to both high CO_2 , as well as low growth rates of C. affinis selected under ambient CO_2 in mono-cultures.
 This complex result demonstrates how effects of both abiotic and biotic factors interact and need to be jointly considered to avoid overestimation of adaptive responses to abiotic factors alone.

-In the second phase of our project (P2.01) we investigated, if nutrient uptake-related trait variability and trade-offs can explain community property and mean trait changes in competing phytoplankton species subjected to different nutrient regimes (work in progress).
+In the second phase of our project (P2.01) we investigated, if nutrient uptake-related trait variability and trade-offs can explain community property and mean trait changes in competing phytoplankton species subjected to different nutrient regimes.

-So far, we demonstrated that the two species in our model system largely varied in cell size, and the maximum uptake rate for nitrate ( $V{maxN}$ ), with C. affinis being larger and showing higher $V{maxN}$ .
-While the C. affinis genotypes differed significantly in size and $V{maxN}$ , the E. huxleyi genotypes did not vary in a significant way regarding these traits.
+We demonstrated that the two species in our model system largely varied in cell size, and the maximum uptake rate for nitrate (V{maxN}), with C. affinis being larger and showing higher V{maxN} .
+While the nine C. affinis genotypes differed significantly in size and V{maxN} , the E. huxleyi genotypes did not vary in a significant way regarding these traits (Hamer et al. 2022; Matthiessen et al. under revision).
 Measurements of affinity failed due to an experimental failure.
-With these informations in mind we started a community long-term experiment in which nutrient regimes were manipulated with initially 10, 20, and 30 μmol/L nitrate and one μmol/L phosphate (10:1, 20:1, 30:1) and which ran over 130 phytoplankton generations.
+With this information in mind we started a long-term community experiment in which nutrient regimes were manipulated with initially 10, 20, and 30 μmol/L nitrate and one μmol/L phosphate (10:1, 20:1, 30:1) and which ran over 130 phytoplankton generations.